NMoroney/color_terms_and_stable_diffusion/README.md

-# color_terms_and_stable_diffusion
+# Color Terms and Stable Diffusion

-Supplemental material for the CIC32 paper "Color Terms and Stable Diffusion"
+Supplemental material for the CIC32 paper "Color Terms and Stable Diffusion".